StefanoAnzolut/business-guide/source/account/deletionperiod.rst

 - **E-mail reminders to download documents**

-We'll remind your employees to download the affected documents 7 days before they're deleted.
+We'll remind your employees to download the affected documents **7 days** before they're deleted.
 They'll receive another e-mail on the day of deletion.
-If the document deletion period is set to **5 days**, they'll only receive one e-mail on the day of deletion.
+If the document deletion period is set to **5 days**, they'll only receive one e-mail on the **day of deletion**.

 Got a question or need a hand?
 Drop us an e-mail at `support@skribble.com`_.
 We'll be happy to help you.